hangyeol013/hangyeol013.github.io/_posts/DL_survey_04.Traing_Techniques/2021-02-27-Training Techniques.md

 ---
-title:  "Deep Learning survey_5.Advanced Training Techniques"
+title:  "Deep Learning survey_6.Advanced Training Techniques"
 search: true
 categories:
   - Deep learning
 classes: wide
-summary: This post is the fifth part (Advanced Training Techniques) of summary of a survey paper.
+summary: This post is the sixth part (Advanced Training Techniques) of summary of a survey paper.
 last_modified_at: 2021-02-27T08:06:00-05:00
 ---

-This post is the fifth part (Advanced Training Techniques) of summary of a survey paper [A state-of-the Art survey on Deep learning theory and architecture](https://www.mdpi.com/2079-9292/8/3/292).
+This post is the sixth part (Advanced Training Techniques) of summary of a survey paper [A state-of-the Art survey on Deep learning theory and architecture](https://www.mdpi.com/2079-9292/8/3/292).
 The main objective of this work is to provide an overall idea on deep learning and its related fields.